alejandro-colomar/https.alejandro-colomar.com/README.rst

 - Assuming there is an old stack deployed at port 30001.

-- `Pre-release an unstable version`_ (see above).
+- `Pre-release an test version`_ (see above).

 - `Build and push multi-arch Docker image manifest`_ (see above).

-- Deploy the unstable pre-release at port 31001:
+- Deploy the test pre-release at port 31001:

 .. code-block:: BASH